 Offsets are measures that compensate for the residual significant impacts of an action on the environment, after avoidance and mitigation measures are taken.
 Where appropriate, offsets are considered during the assessment phase of an environmental impact assessment under the EPBC Act.
 The suitability of a proposed offset is considered as part of the decision to approve or not approve a Project under the EPBC Act.
-The EPBC Offset Policy provides guidance on how suitable offsets are determined.
+The EPBC Act.
+The EPBC Act.
+The Suitability of a proposed offset Policy provides guidance on how suitable offsets are determined.

-The potential requirement for Commonwealth offsets as a result of residual impacts on MNES is discussed in Section 10.0 of Attachment B4.
+The potential requirement for Commonwealth offsets as a result of residual impacts on MNES is discussed in Section 10.0.